TUDelftGeodesy/RIPPL/README.md

 - utm
 - jupyter

     > conda activate rippl_env \
     > conda install -n rippl_env (package_name)

 Possibly you will have to add the conda-forge channel first to install utm.
 You can add this channel using:

     > conda config --add channels https://conda.anaconda.org/conda-forge/

-On some systems not all packages will give an error.
+On some systems not all packages will not directly install and give a dependencies error.
 In these cases you can install the packages using PIP too:

     > conda activate rippl_env \
     > pip install (package_name)

 Still, if possible install the packages with the conda command, as this guarantees a stable environment.